-8. Suddenlink Rights.
-Suddenlink may, at any time and in its sole discretion, without notice, change, add to or remove portions of the Video Service (including, without limitation, functionality, hours of availability, Equipment requirements, Equipment, and Services features), and/or institute or otherwise change rates, fees and charges for Video Service, subject to applicable law.
-Suddenlink may notify Subscriber of any such changes as described in Section 33 of the general terms of service set forth above, including by posting notice of such changes on Suddenlink’s website (www.Suddenlink.com), by sending notice via email or postal mail to Customer’s billing address, by contacting the telephone number(s) on Customer’s account (including mobile phones) by means such as but not limited to voice, SMS, MMS, and text messages, including by the use of by automatic telephone dialing systems and/or by browser bulletins or walled garden (browser interruption).
+9. Suddenlink Rights.
+Suddenlink may, at any time and in its sole discretion, without notice, change, add to or remove portions of the Suddenlink Video Service (including, without limitation, functionality, hours of availability, Equipment requirements, Equipment, and Services features), and/or institute or otherwise change rates, fees and charges for Suddenlink Video Service, subject to applicable law.
+Suddenlink may notify Subscriber of any such changes as described in Section 31 of the Agreement, including by posting notice of such changes on Suddenlink’s website (www.Suddenlink.com), by sending notice via email or postal mail to Customer’s billing address, by contacting the telephone number(s) on Customer’s account (including mobile phones) by means such as but not limited to voice, SMS, MMS, and text messages, including by the use of by automatic telephone dialing systems.
 Customer agrees that any one of the foregoing will constitute sufficient and effective notice.
-If any material change negatively affects your Video Service, you have the right to cancel your Service.
-Your continued receipt of the Video Service for more than thirty (30) days after the change, however, will constitute your acceptance of the change.
+If any material change negatively affects your Suddenlink Video Service, you have the right to cancel your Service.
+Your continued receipt of the Suddenlink Video Service for more than thirty (30) days after the change, however, will constitute your acceptance of the change.

-ADDITIONAL TERMS OF SERVICE FOR HIGH SPEED INTERNET SERVICE.
-Customer understands and agrees that use of the High Speed Internet Service, which may include Internet access services, on line video services, e-mail services, e-commerce, online content, features and other online services under the control of Suddenlink or its affiliates, is further subject to the following additional terms of service ("Additional Internet Terms"), which are incorporated into the Agreement:
+ADDITIONAL TERMS OF SERVICE FOR HIGH SPEED INTERNET SERVICES.
+Customer understands and agrees that use of the High Speed Internet Service, which may include internet access services, on line video services, e-mail services, e-commerce, online content, features and other online services under the control of Suddenlink or its affiliates, is subject to the following additional terms of service ("Additional Internet Terms"), which are incorporated into the Agreement:

 1. Authorized Connections.
-Suddenlink agrees to provide Customer with the number and type of High Speed Internet Service connection(s), e-mail addresses, and other appurtenances at the Customer Locations as stated on the Commercial Service Order.
+Suddenlink agrees to provide Customer with the number and type of High Speed Internet Service connection(s) at the Customer Locations as stated on the Service Order.
 Customer shall not exceed the number, types or location of such authorized connections.

 2. Minimum Equipment.
 Customer agrees that the Customer Equipment utilizing the High Speed Internet Service must meet the minimum computer requirements outlined in the informational literature Suddenlink has provided and as may be amended from time to time.
 If Customer proceeds with the installation of or uses the High Speed Internet Service utilizing Customer Equipment that does not meet the minimum requirements (a "Non-Recommended Configuration"), Customer agrees that (i) Customer will not be entitled to customer support from Suddenlink relating to any issues other than the quality of the signal delivered to the Customer's receptacle, and (ii) Customer understands and agrees that Customer may not be able to successfully install, access, operate, or use the High Speed Internet Service with the Non-Recommended Configuration.
 CUSTOMER ACKNOWLEDGES THAT ANY INSTALLATION, ACCESS, OPERATION OR USE OF NON-RECOMMENDED CONFIGURATIONS COULD CAUSE DAMAGE TO CUSTOMER EQUIPMENT, INCLUDING, WITHOUT LIMITATION, CUSTOMER'S COMPUTER, PERIPHERALS, SOFTWARE, OR DATA.
 NEITHER SUDDENLINK NOR ANY OF ITS AFFILIATES SHALL HAVE ANY LIABILITY WHATSOEVER FOR ANY SUCH FAILURE OR DAMAGE.
 The foregoing limitation of liability is in addition to and shall not limit any other limitation of liability set forth in this Agreement.